yogesh-pro/interview-coder-withoupaywall-opensource/README.md

 > ## 🔑 API KEY INFORMATION - UPDATED
 >
-> We have tested and confirmed that **both Gemini and OpenAI APIs work properly** with the current version.
-If you are experiencing issues with your API keys:
+> We support **OpenAI, Gemini, and OpenRouter APIs** with the current version.
+Each service now uses a unique API key for better organization and security:
 >
+> - **OpenAI**: Use your OpenAI API key for GPT-4o models
+> - **Gemini**: Use your Google AI Studio API key for Gemini 2.0 Flash and Gemini 2.5 Pro models
+> - **OpenRouter**: Use your OpenRouter API key to access multiple models from different providers
+>
+> If you are experiencing issues with your API keys:
+>
 > - Try deleting your API key entry from the config file located in your user data directory
 > - Log out and log back in to the application
 > - Check your API key dashboard to verify the key is active and has sufficient credits
-> - Ensure you're using the correct API key format (OpenAI keys start with "sk-")
+> - Ensure you're using the correct API key format (OpenAI keys start with "sk-", OpenRouter keys start with "sk-or-")
 >
 > The configuration file is stored at: `C:\Users\[USERNAME]\AppData\Roaming\interview-coder-v1\config.json` (on Windows) or `/Users/[USERNAME]/Library/Application Support/interview-coder-v1/config.json` (on macOS)